 How do water treatment plants deal with cyanotoxins?

 Because of the cost and complexity of existing analytical methods, municipal drinking water treatment plants with surface water sources do not regularly monitor for cyanotoxins.
 They do however use treatment techniques that could remove the toxins if they were present.

 Conventional water treatment facilities can remove the cells of algae and other growing organisms by adding chemicals that bind them together.
 As the cells clump together, they become heavier and fall to the bottom of settling basins.
 Additional removal is obtained by mandatory filtration through sand or charcoal.
 Disinfectants are also applied to inactivate pathogenic microorganisms.

 Are there any guidelines to protect drinking water from cyanotoxins?

 Currently, there are no U.S. federal water quality regulations for cyanotoxins in drinking water under the Safe Drinking Water Act (SDWA) or in recreational waters under the Clean Water Act (CWA).
 The EPA has listed microcystin-LR, cylindrospermopsin, and anatoxin–a on the Drinking Water Contaminant Candidate List (CCL).

-In June 2015, the EPA issued Drinking Water Health Advisories (HAs) for microcystins and cylindrospermopsin following extensive research into their health effects in drinking water.
-EPA found there are adequate health effects data to develop HAs for microcystins and cylindrospermopsin, but found the data inadequate to develop an HA for anatoxin-a.
-The EPA also published recommendations for public water systems that include management strategies for testing and treating cyanotoxins in drinking water as well as guidance on when to issue ‘do not drink, do not boil” health advisories.
+In June 2015, the EPA issued Drinking Water Health Advisories for microcystins and cylindrospermopsin following extensive research into their health effects in drinking water.
+EPA found there are adequate health effects data to develop advisories for microcystins and cylindrospermopsin, but found the data inadequate to develop an advisory for anatoxin-a.
+The EPA also published recommendations for public water systems that include management strategies for testing and treating cyanotoxins in drinking water as well as guidance on when to issue “do not drink, do not boil” health advisories.